 The data is supplied by Tokyo Shoko Research, Ltd(TSR) via RIETI.
 The data consists of 800,000 firms' financial data and network relationships: buy, sell and shareholder relationship.
-The data reports 4,000,000 relations and also includes information of firms such as sales, region, year built, the number of employee, the number of office, the number of factories, industrial classification and so on.
-We do not make use of any firm which does not report sales, subsequently the number of firms become 800,000.
+The data reports 4,000,000 relations and includes information of firms such as gross sales, region, year built, the number of employee, the number of office, the number of factories, industrial classification and so on.
+We do not make use of any firm which does not report gross sales, subsequently the number of firms become 800,000.
 We used relation of buy and sell.
-This data set was collected by asking them to raise their business partners.
+This data set was made by asking firms to raise their business partners.
 This data set does not include all of the transaction relationships.
 This is the limitation of studies which use this data set.
 In this paper, we construct undirected network in which we do not make any difference between that firm A sells to firm B and that firm B sells to firm A. Because we believe that when analyzing clustering coefficient, it is more rational to study undirected network.
-The relation in this paper is that whether there is a transaction between two firms.
+Furthermore, not only when studying clustering coefficient, undirect network is fundamental than directed one.
+Thus the relation in this paper is that whether there is a transaction between two firms.
 We built adjacency matrix which is a common method in analyzing network.
-In the adjacency matrix, we set element-ij 1 if there is any transaction irrespective of whether buy or sell and from which to which between firm-i and firm-j and set element-ij 0 if there is not any transaction between firm-i and firm-j.
-Hence, the number of transaction is not considered neither, only whether there exists any transaction matters.
-Actually, from the data we are not able to know the number of transactions.
+In adjacency matrix, we set element-ij 1 if there is any transaction irrespective of whether buy or sell and from which to which between firm-i and firm-j.
+We set element-ij 0 if there is not any transaction between firm-i and firm-j.
+Hence, the number of transaction between firms is not considered neither, only whether there exists any transaction matters.
+Actually, from the data we are not able to know the number of transactions between specific firms.
 Thus, the new data which includes the number of transactions must reveal something important.